Menu

 4. Clean drain pan: Remove standing water and clean with mild soap

-5. Restore power: Turn unit back on and verify operation
+5. Restore power: Turn unit back on and check operation

 Seasonal Outdoor Considerations: